hotaroo-dev/todo-list/README.md

   <img width="600px" src="public/ganache-preview.jpg"/>
 </p>

-You can contract address here as it will be use to connect from front-end
+You can get contract address here as it will be use to connect from front-end

 <p>
   <img width="600px" src="public/ganache-preview.jpg"/>